CatBlock/catblock/README.md

 ## Installation:
 Available in [Chrome Web Store](https://chrome.google.com/webstore/detail/catblock/mdcgnhlfpnbeieiiccmebgkfdebafodo), [Opera Extensions Store](https://addons.opera.com/sk/extensions/details/adblock-with-catblock/?display=en) and [Firefox Addons Store](https://addons.mozilla.org/en/firefox/addon/adblock-with-catblock/).
 Right now, CatBlock is not available in the [Safari Extensions Store](https://safari-extensions.apple.com), or in the Windows Store (for Edge insiders).
+Instead, you must sideload the extension: [Edge instructions](https://github.com/CatBlock/catblock/wiki/Building-the-extension#in-microsoft-edge).

 ## Tools used for testing:
 We use many different services to help keep CatBlock working!
 We use [Travis](http://travis-ci.org) to build new versions automatically for us.
 We're looking into a way of making a "nightly" version of CatBlock, with bleeding-edge (probably broken) code for testing.